vincentbarr/vincentbarr.github.com/_posts/2014-05-24-bad-marketing-copy.md

 This list is a WIP.

-If you have hold respect for inventions such as footwear,electricity, or shelter, then I recommend removing the following list of words and phrases from your marketing copy.
+If you admire inventions such as footwear, electricity, or shelter, then I recommend removing the following list of words and phrases from your marketing copy.

 It's the least you can do.